Evolinc/Evolinc-I/README.md

 1. A set of assembled and merged transcripts from Cuffmerge or Cuffcompare in gene transfer format (GTF)
 2. A reference genome (FASTA)
-3. A reference genome annotation (GFF)
+3. A reference genome annotation (GFF/GTF/GFF3)

 Optional input data